Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Related Work

 \section{Related Work}

-\textbf{Few-Shot Classification} aims to enable models to generalize to novel classes with fewer samples.
-Most methods employ the N-way K-shot episodic training paradigm that helps rapid generalization by exposing itself to multiple classification tasks.
-Approaches to FSL can be mainly categorized into optimization-based and metric-based.
-The former~\cite{simon2020modulating,baik2020meta,baik2020learning} utilizes a meta-learner to produce parameters to learn a subtask.
-MAML~\cite{finn2017model} encodes prior knowledge into a learnable initialization.
-The latter~\cite{vinyals2016matching,sung2018learning,yoon2019tapnet,li2019finding} learns a transferable embedding space where query samples can be classified based on similarity to support samples.
-Various embedding methods and distance functions are explored, including extracting per-class prototypes with a fixed distance metric \eg, Cosine or Euclidean\cite{vinyals2016matching,snell2017prototypical,sung2018learning}, utilizing task-adaptive embedding functions with a learned distance metric\cite{yoon2019tapnet,li2019finding} and attention learning~\cite{hao2019collect,hou2019cross}.
-Instead of studying image-level classification task, we mainly focus on instance-level few-shot learning.
+\textbf{Few-Shot Classification.} A variety of techniques have been devised to extend base models for classifying new classes using limited samples.~\cite{zhang2023prompt,parnami2022learning,alayrac2022flamingo,hu2022pushing,zhang2022tip,xie2022joint,yang2022few,xu2022generating,roy2022felmi,lu2022self}.
+Existing approaches typically employ the N-way K-shot episodic training paradigm that helps adapt to multiple classification tasks.
+These approaches can be mainly based on optimization, \eg, meta learners\cite{simon2020modulating,baik2020meta,baik2020learning} and metrics, \eg, transferable embeddings~\cite{vinyals2016matching,sung2018learning,yoon2019tapnet,li2019finding}.
+Various embedding methods and distance functions are explored, including extracting categorical prototypes with a fixed distance metric (cosine or Euclidean~\cite{vinyals2016matching,snell2017prototypical,sung2018learning}), utilizing task-adaptive embedding functions with a learned distance metric~\cite{yoon2019tapnet,li2019finding} and attention modules~\cite{hao2019collect,hou2019cross}.
+Instead of studying the image-level classification task, we focus on instance-level few-shot learning.